hubmapconsortium/hra-millitome-generator/README.md

 Millitome Generator uses modified 3D-models from the HuBMAP organ repository to generate 3D-printable millitomes, delivered as STL files.
 The exact shape, proportions and dimensions of the generated millitome depend directly on the properties of the organ model used.

+Unlike regular 3D modelers, which rely on a visual point-and-click interface, OpenScad is fully code based.
+That means, the 3D geometry is only created after the user executes the text-based code.
+This makes it easy to create variations of a 3D object (e.g., millitomes for different organ sizes or tissue block sizes) by changing relevant parameters in the code.

+The user adjusts a handfull of variables, such as organ type, gender, block size and selects which part of the millitome (top, bottom) should be generated.
+OpenScad will build the requested geometry, which can then be exported as an STL file for 3D-printing.